Servings: 24 serving(s)

-Cape Breton Molasses Biscuits are old fashioned, not-too-sweet, thick-cut molasses cookies.
+Cape Breton Molasses Biscuits are old fashioned thick-cut molasses cookies.
+Not-too-sweet.

 A little while ago, writer and photographer Kelly Neil wrote a lovely piece in the Halifax Chronicle Herald about two Cape Breton grandmothers.
 As you may have guessed (or assumed) an East Coast article about grandmothers is bound to include memories of fresh baking and time around the table.

-The recipe is very similar to our recipe for Katie’s Fat Molasses Cookies, Lassy Buns and Pubnico Molasses Cookies.
+The recipe is very similar to our recipes for Katie’s Fat Molasses Cookies, Lassy Buns and Pubnico Molasses Cookies.
 It shows how recipes can travel from place to place, gathering new stories over time.

-The dough is quite soft but resist the urge to add too much extra flour when you’re rolling or patting them out.
+The dough is quite soft but resist the urge to add much extra flour when you’re rolling or patting them out.

 Cape Breton molasses biscuits are good served with butter, peanut butter or a slice of cheese.